corda/corda-docs-portal/content/en/platform/corda/4.10/enterprise/node/setup/corda-configuration-fields.md

   * Optional token to provide alongside the certificate signing request (CSR) as part of the HTTP header during node registration.
 The token can be used by certificate signing authority (or Identity Manager Service) to verify additional identity requirements.
 The maximum token length is limited by the maximum HTTP header size, which is normally 8KB, assuming that a few other internal attributes are also present in the header.
 Also, the token length itself may never exceed 8192, limited by the database structure.
 Only US-ASCII characters are allowed.
   * *Default:* not defined

-## `openTelemetry`

-Specifies if the node should generate spans to be sent to a collector.
-The node will only generate spans if this property is set to `true` and an OpenTelemetry SDK is on the node classpath.
-By default, no OpenTelemetry SDK is on the node classpath, meaning by default no spans are actually generated.
-To prevent spans being generated regardless of whether the OpenTelemetry SDK is on the classpath, this configuration field should be set to `false`.
-See the [OpenTelemetry](../../../enterprise/node/operating/monitoring-and-logging/opentelemetry.md) section for more information.

-*Default:* true

 ## `p2pAddress`

 The host and port on which the node is available for protocol operations over ArtemisMQ.